 Transformative projects through integrated and inclusive community infrastructure

-Against this backdrop, many rapidly developing cities lack the necessary infrastructure and resources to adapt to the escalating impacts of climate change, leading to service disruptions, food insecurity, public health impacts, and increased pressure on already stretched resources.
+Against this backdrop, many rapidly developing places lack the necessary infrastructure and resources to adapt to the escalating impacts of degrading ecosystems, leading to service disruptions, food insecurity, public health impacts, and increased pressure on already stretched resources.
+The UN Sustainability Goals convey the complex interrelationships between these global challenges across different social, economic, political, and environmental dimensions.
+Despite good intentions, progress toward reaching these goals has been slow due to a lack of political will, insufficient investment, ineffective policies, and an absence of scalable models for inclusive and sustainable development.

 Our story began with a simple observation: when community development went wrong, it tended to do so in predictable ways.
 We learned that the failure to create a holistic and inclusive system for conceiving, designing, and delivering projects often resulted in superficial solutions rather than truly integrated and sustainable outcomes grounded in the lived experience and latent strengths of local communities.